Haworthia Turning Red or Brownish

 - 1

-Move the plant to a spot with bright, indirect light rather than direct sun, particularly avoiding intense afternoon exposure through unfiltered glass.
+Move the plant to a spot with bright, indirect light rather than direct sun, particularly steering it away from intense afternoon exposure that comes straight through unfiltered glass.

 - 2